 How big are new boilers?
 The newer the boiler, the smaller the footprint it occupies.
 If it was installed 50-100 years ago you will gain a lot more space with a newer piece of equipment.

 Can we move a boiler to a new location?
 Yes, we can move a boiler for you.
 A standard efficiency boiler can typically be moved about 3-5 feet in any direction while a high efficiency boiler mounted to the wall can be moved just about anywhere in the basement.

 Need your boiler inspected before it’s too late?
-Contact the heating professionals at Uptown today to schedule an appointment.
+Contact the heating professionals at Hero Plumbing, Heating & Cooling today to schedule an appointment.
 We’ve been serving the Twin Cities for over 100 years so you know you can count on us!